dkoderweb/Business-Timing/README.md

 ### Creating a Business

 1. Navigate to the business creation page.
-2. Fill in the business details, such as name, email, and phone number.
+2. Fill in the business details, including the name, email, phone number, and upload a logo.
-3. Upload a logo for the business.
+3. Submit the form to create the business.

 ### Adding a Branch